kuzudb/kuzu-docs/blog/2024-01-llms-graphs-part-2/index.md

 to extract high quality triples.
 Or you can just default to thinking hard about what you want to extract, so what type of questions you want to answer in your RAG system, and based on those give example documents and triples and train a specialized model.

+[^4]: SpanMarker is a recent approach for training powerful Named Entity Recognition models and is tightly implemented on top of the Transformers library by Hugging Face.
+It is based on the [PL-Marker paper](https://arxiv.org/pdf/2109.06067.pdf).
+The idea is to train a model that can detect NER entities from a large corpus of documents., label them with their types and map these types to the required triples as per your business domain.

 ## Agents: Developing RAG Systems That Use Both Structured & Unstructured Data